Skip to content

 Engineering overview

 VisioMod Cristallo is a fully tempered safety glass fence engineered for the moments when a boundary must exist without dimming the view.
-The system pairs 10 mm ESG glass certified to EN 12150 as the standard build with a 12 mm upgrade for any panel exceeding 1.8 m in height, where bending stresses and human-impact load cases demand the additional thickness.
+The system pairs 10 mm ESG glass documented to EN 12150 as the standard build with a 12 mm upgrade for any panel exceeding 1.8 m in height, where bending stresses and human-impact load cases demand the additional thickness.
 Each panel sits in a concealed 25 × 40 mm aluminium U-channel that is recessed into the slab edge or anchored flush to the structural deck, so the glass appears to rise from the floor without a visible frame.
 Maximum panel dimension is 1800 × 1200 mm, sized to balance transport practicality with uninterrupted sightlines, and modules can be aligned in continuous runs with minimal silicone joints between panes.
 The U-channel itself is anodised or powder-coated to match adjacent VisioMod series.
 For any vertical free-standing glass installation, heat-soak testing per EN 14179 is offered and strongly recommended.
 Tempered glass carries a small but real risk of spontaneous fracture caused by nickel-sulfide inclusions that expand over years; heat-soaking forces these inclusions to fail inside the oven rather than years later above a terrace.
 On parapet, balcony, and pool-perimeter glass where a fractured panel would fall outward toward people below, the heat-soak option is the difference between a manageable specification risk and an unmanageable one.
 Cristallo is offered in four glass finishes — clear for full transparency, satin frost for diffuse privacy without view loss, bronze for warm tonal control of strong sun, and smoke for a deeper shadow read at evening-lit terraces.
 The positioning is wind shelter without view sacrifice.
-Where a masonry parapet would block both, and a slatted screen would block neither well enough, Cristallo holds back coastal wind loads up to 1.6 kN/m² in the coastal build (1.0 kN/m² standard inland) while leaving the horizon untouched.
+Where a masonry parapet would block both, and a slatted screen would block neither well enough, Cristallo is reviewed against project wind exposure and fixing conditions while leaving the horizon untouched.
 It is designed to mix-and-match vertically with other VisioMod series — Lineo aluminium slat panels above for selective privacy at standing eye-level, Bosco WPC below for a warm planted-zone base — producing layered transparency that responds to what each height needs to do.

 Use cases